Azure-Samples/ms-identity-javascript-angular-tutorial/README.md

 The [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) and [Azure Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
 This tutorial aims to take you through the fundamentals of modern authentication with Angular, using the [Microsoft Authentication Library for Angular (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular).

 We recommend following the chapters in successive order.
 However, the code samples are self-contained, so feel free to pick samples by topics that you may need at the moment.

-> :warning: This is a *work in progress*.
-Come back frequently to discover more samples.

 ## Prerequisites